 Sonoma Coast Pinot Noir

-Since 2010, Freeman has sourced Dijon clone 777 from the Campbell Ranch vineyard near Annapolis, in the far northwestern reaches of Sonoma County.
-The Valdez family farms the vineyard, and this fruit is always a highlight in the Sonoma Coast blend.
+Since 2010, Freeman has sourced Dijon clone 777 from Campbell Ranch near Annapolis, in the far northwestern reaches of Sonoma County.
+The Valdez family farms the vineyard (the longtime vineyard manager, Ulises Valdez, sadly passed away during the 2018 vintage), and this fruit is always a highlight in the Sonoma Coast blend.

 11 months in French oak:

 Five-day cold soak in open-top fermenters, hand-punched down one to three times per day, free-run sent directly to barrel, press wine settled and barreled separately